forestdb/forestdb.org/models/2025-problang-irony.md

 goals and goalPriors & utterances and utterancePriors Now let’s take a look at the goals and utterances of our code.
 The goal is what the speaker is trying to convey to the listener, and for our model, there are three possible goals. “goalState” communicates the state of the weather, “goalValence” communicates whether they like or dislike the weather, and “goalArousal” communicates how strongly they feel about the weather.
 To view the goalPrior, we're using an infer histogram model, similar to the ones we’ve used previously in this code breakdown.
 This shows they have equal probability as their priors are all equal.

-Utterances in our model are essentially the same as states, however utterances are the actual phrases being spoken by the speaker and heard by the listener.
+Utterances in our model are essentially the same as states; however, utterances are the actual phrases being spoken by the speaker and heard by the listener.
 To view this prior, we also use an infer histogram model, which shows that these utterances have equal probabilities.

 ~~~~
 var states = ['terrible', 'ok', 'amazing']